 Starting with Server 2008, the utility only allows you to keep one backup on remote shared folder, which means windows server backup incremental to network share is no longer available.
 Even if you map the network shared folder as a network drive, it will still fail to create incremental scheduled backup.

 The fact is that Windows Server Backup only allows you to schedule an incremental backup task to your local disk.
 The question is whether it is possible to let the system regard the network shared folder as a local drive.
 The answer is clearly yes.

-You can create a virtual hard drive (VHD) on the network location to perform Windows Server Backup incremental, and then Windows Server Backup will allow you to set the VHD as the destination drive for incremental backups.
+As mentioned above, to let Windows Server Backup to network share with incremental task, you can try to let the system regard the network shared folder as a local drive.
+To make it, you can create a virtual hard drive (VHD) on the network location to perform Windows Server Backup incremental, and then Windows Server Backup will allow you to set the VHD as the destination drive for incremental backups.

-Workaround to Window Server Backup incremental network share (VHD files)
+Method 1.
+Window Server Backup incremental network share (VHD files)

 1. Type "diskmgmt.msc" in the search box or Run box and press Enter to launch Disk Management.

 3. Enter a network location and disk size.
 Then click OK.

 4. Right-click on the new created disk and choose Initialize Disk.

 5. Right-click on the unallocated space and choose New Simple Volume.